kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 # Version Agility

-Unlike QUIC, QUIC Services for Streams does not define a mechanism for version negotiation.
+Unlike QUIC, QUIC on Streams does not define a mechanism for version negotiation.

-In large-scale deployments that require service and protocol version discovery, QUIC Services for Streams can and is likely to be used on top of TLS.
+In large-scale deployments that require service and protocol version discovery, QUIC on Streams can and is likely to be used on top of TLS.
 ALPN ({{?RFC7301}}) is the preferred mechanism to negotiate between an application protocol built on top of this specification and others.

-When ALPN is unavailable, first 8 bytes exchanged on the transport (i.e., the type field of the QSS_TRANSPORT_PARAMETERS frame in the encoded form) can be used to identify if QUIC Services for Streams is in use.
+When ALPN is unavailable, first 8 bytes exchanged on the transport (i.e., the type field of the QS_TRANSPORT_PARAMETERS frame in the encoded form) can be used to identify if QUIC on Streams is in use.

 # Implementation Considerations